Chicago Creditor Harassment Lawyer

 Each one of our clients have the option to seek our protective services through our Protect The Discharge program.
 If we find that their rights are being violated under one of the laws previously mentioned, we are ready and willing to file lawsuits against at-fault creditors.
 Being harassed by creditors after debt discharge is an unlawful nuisance, which should not be tolerated!

 - Did you know… It’s harassment if a creditor calls you after 9:00 pm?
 Creditors aren’t allowed to harass you on the phone, but that includes more than incessant phone calls and abusive or profane language.
 By law, creditors can’t call you after 9:00 p.m. or before 8:00 a.m., either.
-If you do receive phone calls from a creditor outside permitted calling hours, speak with a consumer protection attorney immediately to learn more about your options.
+If you do receive phone calls from a creditor outside permitted calling hours, speak with a creditor harassment attorney immediately to learn more about your options.

 - Did you know… Creditors aren’t allowed to call you at work if you’ve asked them to stop?
 The FDCPA (Fair Debt Collection Practices Act) outlines when, where, and under what circumstances creditors are allowed to contact you – specifically over the phone.
 In fact, creditors can’t call you at work if you tell them to stop calling because your employer doesn’t want you to receive those types of calls.
 In other words, it isn’t specifically unlawful for debt collectors to call you at your place of employment, but it is illegal for them to call you if they have any reason to believe your employer doesn’t want them to.